proxmox/proxmox-backup/docs/tape-backup.rst

 Retention policy:
   overwrite

-There should be a (or more) tape-backup jobs for each pool on the corresponding weekday.
-This scheme is still very manageable with one media set per weekday, and could be easily moved off-site.
+There should be one or more tape-backup jobs for each pool on the corresponding weekday.
+This scheme is still very manageable with one media set per weekday, and could be moved off-site easily.

 Multiple Pools with Different Policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Complex setups are also possible with multiple media pools configured with
+Complex setups are also possible, with multiple media pools configured with
 different allocation and retention policies.

 An example would be to have two media pools.
 The first configured with weekly